 It Takes a Village -1-

 We’ve all heard the saying it takes a village to raise a child.
-I purposefully used this image above, because some cultures do it so much better than we do, or did we just loose this notion?
-In the western world we often feel like we are raising our children on an island.
+I purposefully used this image above because some cultures do it so much better than we do, or did we just lose this notion?
+In the Western world, we often feel like we are raising our children on an island.
 So here’s the question: Did Western culture ever truly raise children as a village?

 Yes, we did.